 define( 'AWS_ACCESS_KEY_ID', 'XXXX'); define( 'AWS_SECRET_ACCESS_KEY', 'XXXX');

 Remember to replace the XXXX placeholder in the above lines with your actual AWS access key and secret key.

 Save the file.

-On the resulting page, create a new S3 bucket to store your WordPress media files by entering a unique bucket name and hitting the “Create” button.
+- On the resulting page, create a new S3 bucket to store your WordPress media files by selecting a region, entering a unique bucket name and hitting the “Create New Bucket” button.
 You can also choose an existing bucket if you prefer.

 Once the bucket has been created, you’ll be transferred to a page where you can configure plugin behaviour.
-Ensure that the “Copy Files to S3” and “Rewrite File URLs” options are turned on.
+Ensure that the “Copy Files to Bucket” and “Rewrite Media URLs” options are turned on.
 Other settings can be left at their default values or modified per your preference.

 Click “Save Changes” to save your settings.